-5.24 Sharing of nudes and semi-nudes
+5.18.
+Sharing of nudes and semi-nudes (also known as youth produced sexual imagery/sexting/nonconsensual sharing of images)

-- 5.24.1 All staff will be trained in digital safeguarding and will have a role in educating and protecting children about online harms. - 5.24.2 All staff will be available and approachable for children to make disclosures which will then be referred to the DSL for further action. - 5.24.3 We will seek to prevent children from online harms through educating them about the laws and potential consequences of activity online. - 5.24.4 Digital safeguarding may be addressed through, during lessons, specialised digital safeguarding sessions, PHSE, flexi-learning weeks and assemblies and use of the INEQ Safer Schools app - 5.24.5 Many professionals may refer to 'nudes and semi-nudes' as: - youth produced sexual imagery or 'youth involved' sexual imagery. - indecent imagery.
-This is the legal term used to define nude or semi-nude images and videos of children under the age of 18. - 'sexting'.
-Many adults may use this term, however some children interpret sexting as 'writing and sharing explicit messages with people they know' rather than sharing images image-based sexual abuse.
-This term may be used when referring to the nonconsensual sharing of nudes and semi-nudes. - 5.24.6 Terms such as 'revenge porn' and 'upskirting' are also used to refer to specific incidents of nudes and semi-nudes being shared.
-However, these terms are more often used in the context of adult-to-adult non-consensual image sharing offences outlined in s.33-35 of the Criminal Justice and Courts Act 2015, Voyeurism (Offences) Act 2019 and s.67A of the Sexual Offences Act 2003. - 5.24.7 In dealing with cases of sending of nudes, semi-nudes etc the response to these incidents will be guided by the principle of proportionality and the primary concern at all times will be the welfare and protection of any children involved.

-5.24.8 We will:

-- Outline our expectations and explain the rules of having a mobile, tablet or smartphone; - Ask children what they feel is acceptable to send to other people then discuss appropriate images and the dangers of inappropriate images (listed above); - Make sure children are comfortable saying no, that they know their body is private and being asked to share explicit images is inappropriate and illegal; - Explain to children about the importance of trust and consent in a healthy relationship (see Sex and Relationships policy); - Tell children that it's not ok for someone to make them feel uncomfortable, to pressure them into doing things that they don't want to do, or to show them things that they're unhappy about; - Tell children what can happen if things go wrong through real life examples such as television programs or news stories as far as possible; - Ask children about the 'Granny rule' would you want your Granny to see the image you're sharing? - Talk about whether a person who asks for an image from you might also be asking other people for images; - Discussion revenge sending of images after relationships have broken down or a friend has done something as a joke and lost control of the image etc. - Let children know that they can speak to us if this ever happens and that disclosures will be treated confidentially and without embarrassment and support will be given.
-Staff will react calmly and listen to the concerns of the child and explain that they must share the information confidentially with the DSL; - Provide details of sources of support and coping strategies if the child finds themselves in an uncomfortable position such as the Zipit App or ChildLine - 5.24.9 When a child has been affected by the sending of an explicit image staff will: - Recognise that if the child has been sending explicit images or videos of themselves, the child may feel anxious talking about this. - Recognise that they themselves may feel shocked, upset, angry, confused or disappointed while listening to the child. - Give themselves time to process the information, remembering that the child will be watching their reactions. - Reassure the child that they are not alone. - Listen and offer support they're probably upset and need help and advice, not criticism; - Not shout or make them feel like it's their fault; - Will not ask questions like "why have you done it?" as this may stop them from opening up; - Discuss the problem and the wider pressures that they may face, to help them to understand what's happened and understand any wider safeguarding concerns; - Assure the child that they will do all they can to help and explain that they will seek the support of the DSL
+- 5.18.1.
+Terms such as 'revenge porn' and 'upskirting' are also used to refer to specific incidents of nudes and semi-nudes being shared.
+However, these terms are more often used in the context of adult-to-adult non-consensual image sharing offences outlined in s.33-35 of the Criminal Justice and Courts Act 2015, Voyeurism (Offences) Act 2019 and s.67A of the Sexual Offences Act 2003. - 5.18.2.
+In dealing with cases of sending of nudes, semi-nudes etc the response to these incidents will be guided by the principle of proportionality and the primary concern at all times will be the welfare and protection of any children involved. - 5.18.3.
+To reduce the likelihood of the sharing of nudes/semi nudes we will: - outline our expectations and explain the rules of having a mobile, tablet or smartphone; - expect all staff and children to sign an acceptable use policy - educate, in an age and stage appropriate way, about how to stay safe and the law in relation to sending and receiving of nudes/semi-nudes - encourage children to report concerns to an adult ensure adults share concerns with the DSL - 5.18.4.
+When a child has been affected by the sending of an explicit image staff will: - Recognise that if the child has been sending explicit images or videos of themselves, the child may feel anxious talking about this. - Recognise that they themselves may feel shocked, upset, angry, confused, or disappointed while listening to the child. - Give themselves time to process the information, remembering that the child will be watching their reactions. - Reassure the child that they are not alone. - Listen and offer support they're probably upset and need help and advice, not criticism; - Not shout or make them feel like it's their fault; - Will not ask questions like "why have you done it?" as this may stop them from opening up; - Discuss the problem and the wider pressures that they may face, to help them to understand what's happened and understand any wider safeguarding concerns; - Assure the child that they will do all they can to help and explain that they will seek the support of the DSL - Remind them that they can always talk to Childline or another trusted adult if they are not comfortable talking directly to the staff member. - 5.18.5.
+If a child has shared an explicit image, the DSL or deputy will: - Ask them who they initially sent it to, their age, and if they know whether it's been shared with anyone else. - Support the victim to get the images removed by contacting the Internet Watch Foundation.